Focus on finding out what the employer wants to see in a candidate, then build a CV that shows them in detail that you have what they want.

 Without wishing to state the obvious it is important to clearly list your personal details.
 Include your name, full postal address, both home and mobile telephone numbers and your email address.
 Do not put down your present employers email address or your current place of work telephone number.

 This is similar to a covering letter and as it is listed at the top of your CV its a good opportunity for you to quickly connect with the recruiter.
 Be concise and to the point, show that you know what the vacancy requires and that you have the skills to do it.
 This will make employer take notice and want to read more of your CV.
-At the end of the statement mention specifically the position that you are looking for.
+At the end of the career objective (as it is also known) mention specifically the position that you are looking for.

 Listing your previous work experience and achievements